Thanushri2003/Presentation/README.md

 public class Insert {
 	public static void main(String[] args){
 	System.out.println("Project started..");

 	Configuration cfg = new Configuration(); 		 //Creates a Configuration object, which is the starting point of Hibernate. cfg.configure();					//Reads the hibernate.cfg.xml file.
 	SessionFactory factory = cfg.buildSessionFactory();	//holds metadata of db,converts the xml to java objects

+//SessionFactory factory = new Configuration().configure().buildSessionFactory();

   	//Session management
 	Session session= factory.openSession();			//Opens a new Session, which acts as a bridge between the Java application and the database,to interact with db.
 	Transaction tx =session.beginTransaction(); 		//Hibernate starts a database transaction.
 									//Hibernate internally sends an SQL command: BEGIN TRANSACTION;

         Student st = new Student();
         st.setId(id);  // Manually setting ID
         st.setName(name);
         st.setCity(city);

         session.save(st);				//the data is not immediately written to the database.
 It is first stored in Hibernate's cache (temporary memory).
         }

         // Commit transaction
-        tx.commit();					//
-	session.close();				//Closes the session (disconnects from the database). factory.close();				//Closes the SessionFactory (shuts down Hibernate). scanner.close();
+        tx.commit();					//Executes the actual database operation statement and saves the data permanently. session.close();				//Closes the session (disconnects from the database). factory.close();				//Closes the SessionFactory (shuts down Hibernate).
 }